 Why Replace Missing Teeth?

-Missing teeth can be an aesthetic issue, making your smile awkward and uneven, and resulting in emotional discomfort.
-More than an aesthetic issue however, missing teeth can have a profound impact on the strength and function of your entire mouth.
+Missing teeth can be an aesthetic issue, making your smile awkward and uneven, and potentially causing a lack of self-confidence and emotional discomfort.
+However, missing teeth are more than just a cosmetic problem.
+They can have a profound impact on the strength and function of your entire mouth.

 Dental bridges cannot replace the missing tooth root like dental implants.
 They can, however, restore strength and beauty to your smile.
-Dental bridges can prevent tooth shifting, reestablish proper bite tension, and eliminate problems with speaking and eating.
-When cared for with a thorough dental hygiene and teeth cleaning routine, bridges may even continue to perform these functions for several years.
+Bridges can prevent tooth shifting, reestablish proper bite tension, and eliminate problems with speaking and eating.

-Bridges are not a permanent solution, but they can be a long-lasting and incredibly effective method for dealing with missing teeth.
-Dr. Schmid will be happy to assess the structure of your jaw and help you determine if dental bridges are the ideal solution for the restoration of your smile.
+Bridges are very long-lasting when cared for correctly, and they can be a wonderfully effective method of dealing with missing teeth.
+Dr. Schmid will be happy to assess the structure of your jaw and help you determine if dental bridges are the ideal solution for you.